remkade/multisite-json-api/README.md

 ============================
 This is a Wordpress Plugin that adds JSON endpoints for creating, listing, and deleting sites on multisite.

 This plugin aims to be simple to make Wordpress polyglot environments not only possible, but practical.
-I'm not the best at PHP, ruby and Go are more my thing, hence why I'm making this API.
+I'm not the best at PHP, Ruby and Go are more my thing, hence why I'm making this API.
 Contributions are greatly appreciated.

 Status
 ------
-* **TODO**: Add some configuration options
+* **TODO**: Add some configuration options.
-* **TODO**: Add `full-stack-test.php` to make a MySQL connection and verify the whole stack loads, faster and more efficient than trying to do a full page rendering for your uptime checks.
+* **TODO**: Add `full-stack-test.php` to make a MySQL connection and verify the whole stack loads faster and more efficient than trying to do a full page rendering for your uptime checks.

 PHP Versions
 ------------
 This is theoretically compatible with PHP 5.4 and higher.
 However, upgrading to phpunit 8 required that I make tests require PHP 7.2+.
-So its probably still fine to run this on something less than 7.2, but since I can't get working tests on that version, I don't recommend it.
+So, it's probably still fine to run this on something less than 7.2, but since I can't get working tests on that version, I don't recommend it.

 Security
 --------